arctop/ios-sdk/README.md

 #### 3. Connect to an Arctop Sensor Device

-Connecting to a Arctop sensor device, for example a headband, is accomplished by calling `func connectSensorDevice(deviceId: String) throws`
+Connecting to an Arctop sensor device, for example a headband, is accomplished by calling `func connectSensorDevice(deviceId: String) throws`

 To find available devices, you can initiate a scan using `func scanForAvailableDevices() throws`.
 Results will be reported to the SDK Listener via: `func onDeviceListUpdated(headwareDeviceList: [String])`